 You can check out the 21 Days to Peace and Quiet program from Baby Made Simple for the full details.

-Welcoming a new baby can be exciting, stressful, and exhausting all at once — but you don’t have to go it alone.
+Just remember: Preparing for baby and welcoming your new addition into your home can be exciting, stressful, and exhausting all at once; but you don’t have to go it alone.

 These three fantastic resources can provide the help you need to simplify your parenting journey before it even begins — so that you can enjoy your mom life that much more!